Interviews and FAQs

 Post-Interview Communication Policy

-There has been a significant national discussion around how residency programs communicate with applicants after the interview day.
-APDIM and AAIM have released a joint policy statement and accompanying rationale.
+Following national discussion around how residency programs communicate with applicants after the interview day.
+APDIM and AAIM released a joint policy statement and accompanying rationale.
+To decrease ambiguity and stress around post-interview communications and ensure a level playing field among all applicants and programs, we've enacted this policy:

-Since this policy will apply to all program-initiated communications after the interview day, it is important to know that lack of contact does not imply lack of interest in a given applicant.
-Rather, we will uphold the spirit of the match and rank applicants based on merit and best fit for our program.
+This policy applies to all program-initiated communications after the interview day: lack of contact from us does not imply lack of interest in a given applicant.
+Rather, we uphold the spirit of the match and rank applicants based on merit and best fit for our program.
 We hope that applicants will do the same when creating their own rank lists.

 Beyond the Interview

-If you have any questions about interview days, please contact MedPeds program coordinator Erica King at medpeds@umn.edu.
+Please contact MedPeds program coordinator Erica King at [email protected].

 How many intern positions are available?